juanantonio284/notes_on_writing/MIPT_Tech_Writ/MIPT_Tech_Writ--Week_3.md

 There is no limit to what can be placed in the appendix, providing it is relevant and reference is made to it in the report.

+[^note_1]: Recall the example in the previous lecture: "`the 33-kilohm, 1-watt carbon resistor is a device that impedes the flow of electric current, which is protected by the casting and the round which the carbon bands are painted to indicate resistance and tolerance values.`"